 Traditional Cultures: Ibo is home to three thousand people, mostly living in traditional villages, just outside the original old town, most of which haven't changed for thousands of years.
 Fishermen still build teak dhows by hand on the beach, silversmiths hand-craft intricate jewellery using ancient techniques and tools in the fort, and curious children call out traditional greetings.
 A visit here isn't staged; it's a friendly way to experience a real slice of African island life.See more ideas for Traditional Cultures in Mozambique

-Walking safaris: Felicity is the resident massage therapist – you can enjoy treatments in the privacy of your own room, or even tucked away in the garden, alternatively there is a treatment room in the Niassa mansion.See more ideas for Walking safaris in Mozambique
+Wellbeing: Felicity is the resident massage therapist – you can enjoy treatments in the privacy of your own room, or even tucked away in the garden, alternatively there is a treatment room in the Niassa mansion.See more ideas for Wellbeing in Mozambique

 Attitude towards children: Older children who are going to be sensitive to the lodge's sometime-fragile interiors are very welcome and well catered for.